rfo909/CFT/doc/Reference.md

 If the last value was not a list, the ":NN" command will fail with an error.

+### Two different situations

+When entering :N at the very start of the command line, it means "synthesize N'th from previous list".

+When used *inside* a command, it instead just means "use the N'th value from the previous list".

 ## Using syn()

 Synthesis is frequently employed in code, where we want to "serialize" data.
 To de-serialize